haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-DNA-basic/index.md

 ### Tutorial data set

 In this tutorial you will perform a protein-DNA docking using the bacteriophage 434 Cro repressor protein and the OR1 operator as an example case.
-All the tutorial data are made available as a tar.gz archive and can be downloaded at the following [address](https://surfdrive.surf.nl/files/index.php/s/FFHdJqlUYwnihzR/download).
+All the tutorial data are made available as a tar.gz archive and can be downloaded at the [following link](https://surfdrive.surf.nl/files/index.php/s/FFHdJqlUYwnihzR/download).

 ### Extract the archive